 Why the Distinction Matters

 Knowing the difference isn’t about semantics.
 It’s about credibility.
-If you can’t tell data from an insight, you can’t know when it’s time to act—or when you still have analysis to do.
+If you can’t distinguish data from insight, you can’t determine when it’s time to act or when further analysis is needed.

 So the next time someone drops a metric into Slack and calls it an insight, ask yourself: Is it just a number, or does it tell us what to do next?